 Vitamin E is a fat-soluble antioxidant that stops the production of free radicals formed when fat undergoes oxidation.
-Scientists are researching whether vitamin E might help mitigate the advance of chronic illness including skin disease initiated by free radicals.
+Scientists are researching whether this vitamin might help mitigate the advance of chronic illness including skin disease initiated by free radicals.

-As an informed consumer, you should know there is a definite difference between natural Vitamin E and synthetic Vitamin E. When reading a supplement label, natural Vitamin E is shown as d-alpha tocopherol or d-alpha tocopherol succinate or d-alpha tocopherol acetate.
+As an informed consumer, you should know there is a definite difference between natural and synthetic Vitamin E. When reading a supplement label, natural Vitamin E is shown as d-alpha tocopherol or d-alpha tocopherol succinate or d-alpha tocopherol acetate.
 Now, if you pick up a bottle and the prefix is dl-alpha, you are holding the synthetic version.

 - Nature’s Vitamin E = d-alpha-tocopherol *